openai/gym-http-api/README.md

 This project provides a local REST API to the [gym](https://github.com/openai/gym) open-source library, allowing development in languages other than python.

 A python client is included, to demonstrate how to interact with the server.

+Additional languages:
+  * C++ (author: Oleg Klimov)
+  * lua (in progress, author: Catherine Olsson)
+  * Scala (in progress, author: Flavio Truzzi)
+  * ...
 Contributions of clients in other languages are welcomed!

 Installation
 ============